crazynayan/tpf3/README.md

-# TPF Analyzer API - Test Cases
+# TPF Analyzer - API Testing

 This project contains the test cases for testing the API provided by [TPF Analyzer Tool](https://github.com/crazynayan/tpf1)